Terms & Conditions of participation at CirqueScape

 - All bookings must be paid for in full to reserve your place, and spaces will be filled on a first come first served basis.
 You can book scheduled classes through our bookings page.

 - It’s possible to transfer your class booking to another date or time up to 48 hours before the scheduled start time of the original booking.
-The classes that are available for you to transfer your booking to will be given on our booking site when you click the “transfer” option.
+You must do this by clicking the “view booking” button on your booking confirmation email.
+The classes that are available for you to transfer to will be given when you click the “transfer” option.
 Each booking may only be transferred once.

-- You will have the ability to cancel a booking up to three hours before the scheduled start time of that booked class.
+- You will have the ability to cancel a booking up to the scheduled start time of that booking.
+You must do this by clicking the “view booking” button on your booking confirmation email and hitting the “cancel” button.
+If you’ve booked multiple classes then make sure you cancel the correct booking, as we may not be able to rectify a mistake if the space has been filled.
 Please be aware that you will not be refunded the cost of the cancelled class, but if the space in your originally booked class is subsequently filled from our waitlist by a paying customer then we will offer to transfer the credit to another class.

 - If you cancel a party or private/bespoke booking then refunds will only be offered under exceptional circumstances and entirely at CirqueScape’s discretion.